HarlanHaller/prototyping-sprites/README.md

 # prototyping-sprites
-there bad but they will work
+the srites are bad but they will work

-you can do what you whant with them no licence
+you can do what you whant with them no licence same for code :)